 “RNF168 is a central DNA damage response protein.
 Understanding the precise mechanisms by which it activates its targets is essential for understanding how the DNA damage response goes awry.
 Our results help demystify the role of RNF168 in proper DNA damage repair and understand the implications of RNF168 mutations such as those seen in RIDDLE syndrome,” Leung said.

 UAMS authors for this study included Jessica Kelliher, B.S., research assistant, and Kirk West, Ph.D., postdoctoral fellow.UAMS is the state's only health sciences university, with colleges of Medicine, Nursing, Pharmacy, Health Professions and Public Health; a graduate school; a hospital; a main campus in Little Rock; a Northwest Arkansas regional campus in Fayetteville; a statewide network of regional campuses; and seven institutes: the Winthrop P. Rockefeller Cancer Institute, Jackson T. Stephens Spine & Neurosciences Institute, Harvey & Bernice Jones Eye Institute, Psychiatric Research Institute, Donald W. Reynolds Institute on Aging, Translational Research Institute and Institute for Digital Health & Innovation.
 UAMS includes UAMS Health, a statewide health system that encompasses all of UAMS' clinical enterprise.
 UAMS is the only adult Level 1 trauma center in the state.
-UAMS has 3,047 students, 873 medical residents and fellows, and six dental residents.
-It is the state's largest public employer with more than 11,000 employees, including 1,200 physicians who provide care to patients at UAMS, its regional campuses, Arkansas Children's, the VA Medical Center and Baptist Health.
+UAMS has 3,275 students, 890 medical residents and fellows, and five dental residents.
+It is the state's largest public employer with more than 12,000 employees, including 1,200 physicians who provide care to patients at UAMS, its regional campuses, Arkansas Children's, the VA Medical Center and Baptist Health.
 Visit www.uams.edu or uamshealth.com.
-Find us on Facebook, Twitter, YouTube or Instagram.
+Find us on Facebook, X (formerly Twitter), YouTube or Instagram.